 Moleculo, acquired by Illumina in late 2012, developed an innovative technology for generating long reads that combines a new library prep method and genome analysis tools.
 The technology breaks DNA into large fragments that are sequenced on standard Illumina sequencing platforms for subsequent assembly into synthetic long reads or whole human genome phasing using proprietary informatics.

-TruSeq Synthetic Long-Read DNA Library Prep is a complete end-to-end workflow that encompasses library preparation, sequencing, and informatics.
+TruSeq Synthetic Long-Read DNA Library Prep is a comprehensive workflow that encompasses library preparation, sequencing, and informatics.
 Applications for this long-read technology include genome finishing, de novo assembly, metagenomics, and whole human genome phasing.

 The TruSeq Synthetic Long-Read technology begins by fragmenting genomic DNA to approximately 10 kilobases.
 Next, these fragments are clonally amplified, sheared, and marked with a unique barcode.
 They are then sequenced with Illumina technology.

 The short sequence reads originating from each molecule are assembled into synthetic long-reads, or long fragments.
 These fragments assign haplotype information to homologous chromosomes in the phasing application.
 The fragments are also used for genome finishing or de novo sequencing in the long reads application.